indigoabstract/appplex/README.md

 # Future work:

-- Webgl support, to run apps in the browser
+- WebGL support, to run apps in the browser
+- iOS/macOS support
 - Public apps, so you can share them (with a link), or private apps, to keep them just for yourself.